What is an Achievement Test?

 As a criterion for admission

-This type of exam may also be used private schools and elite institutions to assess applicants’ basic knowledge.
+This type of exam may also be used by private schools and elite institutions to assess applicants’ basic knowledge.
 The results allow school administrators to determine where a potential student stands in terms of actual learning.
 Essays, interviews, and previous school records can give a student a rough idea of how he or she will perform, but the test can reveal more about what he or she already knows.
 This can help you figure out if he or she is a good fit for an academic setting.

 In the workplace, what is your role?

 Companies and businesses may administer achievement tests to employees in order to identify the best candidates for promotion or advancement.
 Tests used in these situations are frequently different from those used in academic settings, as their primary goal is to assess corporate or industrial knowledge rather than book learning.
-This type of test is typically administered a human resources professional or a project manager, and it can assist in identifying the best candidates for specific positions.
+This type of test is typically administered by a human resources professional or a project manager, and it can assist in identifying the best candidates for specific positions.
 Choosing people who already have a basic understanding of the subject saves time and money in the long run when it comes to training.